NathanWang00/nathanwang00.github.io/_projects/(3) Take as Needed.md

 </center>

 ##### Production Details
-+ *Genre:* Story-driven pharmaceutical puzzler
-+ *Development Time:* 6 months
-+ *Role:* Design and programming
-+ *Team size:* 10 (1 Director/Composer, 2 Writers, 4 Designers/Programmers, 3 Artists)
-+ *Engine and Language:* Unity, C#
++ Role: **Design and programming**
++ Tools: **Unity, C#, Git, Visual Studio**
++ Team size: **10**

 ##### Overview
-*Take as Needed* is a near future puzzle and visual novel game.
-The player works as a scientist at a pharmaceutical company whose actions can influence the world around them.
-The game also explores themes of addiction, mental health, and stress.
-Additionally, the project was funded by a research grant where we looked into innovative and more appropriate ways into portraying mental health in video games.
+*Take as Needed* is a puzzle and visual novel game set in the near future that explores complex themes such as addiction, mental health, and stress.
+As a scientist at a pharmaceutical company, the player's decisions have far-reaching consequences in the world they inhabit.
+The game's development was funded by a research grant, allowing us to explore innovative and sensitive ways of portraying mental health in video games.

-In this project, I worked as a designer and a programmer.
-My main role was developing the mechanics of the drug creation portion.
-For example, creating the price and volatility system, designing the chemical connections, and programming the controls.
-The game was developed using Unity and the code was written in C#.
+As a designer and programmer, my key responsibility was to develop the drug creation mechanics.
+This included creating a dynamic pricing and volatility system, designing chemical connections, programming intuitive controls, and implementing the UI.
+The game was developed using Unity and written in C#.

 <p class="text-center">
-{% include elements/button.html link="https://store.steampowered.com/app/1780110/Take_As_Needed/" text="Steam" %}
+{% include elements/button.html link="https://store.steampowered.com/app/1780110/Take_As_Needed/" style="primary" text="Steam page" %}
 </p>